How to Use Flick's Search Filters

 Step 1: Open the filter menu

 Step 2: Select a filter type

-You can choose from Suggested, Saved and Advanced filters.
-Suggested filters will allow flick to automatically suggest the best filters to use, based on your Instagram stats, such as average likes.
-This is great when you're getting started with filters.
-Saved Filters will allow you to re-use advanced filters you have already made, and saved.
-Advanced Filters allow you to fully customise your search, this post will help you understand how to use Advanced filters.
+You can choose from Saved or Custom filters.
+Saved Filters will allow you to re-use advanced filters you have already made and saved.
+Custom Filters allow you to fully customize your search, the next step will help you understand how to use Advanced filters.

 Step 3: Build your filter